importantimport/hatsu/docs/src/users/redirecting-with-static-files-and-markup.md

 ## Well Known

-For the .well-known files, you need to get the corresponding contents from the hatsu instance and output them as a static file.
+For the `.well-known/*` files, you need to get the corresponding contents from the hatsu instance and output them as a static file.

 > Replace `hatsu.local` with your Hatsu instance and `example.com` with your site.